xtbtds/brain_tumor_classification/README.md

 **Note:** you don't need to download the whole repo if you don't want to.
 Another way to run the app is to use [this  docker-compose file](https://github.com/xtbtds/brain_tumor_classification/blob/main/pulled/docker-compose.yml).
 It pulles already built images from docker hub.
 Copy this file to your local machine and run `docker-compose up`.

 # Run notebook in the virtual environment
-Go to "training" directory and run the following commands:
+Go to [training directory](https://github.com/xtbtds/brain_tumor_classification_mlzoomcamp/tree/main/training) and run the following commands:
 1. `sudo pip3 install virtualenv`
 2. `virtualenv venv`
 3. Activate virtual environment: `source venv/bin/activate`